-Incorporating reflexology into massage sessions
+Incorporating reflexology into your practice

 If so, the reflexologist will work on the corresponding points on the patient’s feet, or even hands and ears.
 If there are no specific problem areas in the body, the reflexologist might concentrate on the entire foot to strengthen the whole body.

-An experienced massage therapist will avoid touching or brushing the feet lightly during the reflexology session, since this can be ticklish for the patient and lead to discomfort.
+An experienced massage therapist will avoid touching or brushing the feet lightly during the reflexology session since this can be ticklish for the patient and lead to discomfort.
 Firm pressing or grasping are the best ways to handle the feet during reflexology.

-Utilising the benefits of reflexology of your clients
+Knowing the true benefits of reflexology

 Reflexology has been around for thousands of years, and it makes an excellent complement to a standard body massage.
 Massage therapists can use it to help clients achieve more profound relaxation, stress alleviation, and possibly healing for specific conditions or areas of the body.